holdex/developers/.github/CONTRIBUTING.md

    - "modify door handler" - describes code changes
    - None of these tell users what they can actually do

-This makes it immediately clear that PR names should describe features from the user's perspective rather than the technical components used to implement them.
+This makes it immediately clear that PR names should describe features from the user's perspective, rather than the technical components used to implement them.

 ## Requesting Review